top of page

 The Knox farm family has been recognized with inductions into the Order of Canada, the Canadian Agricultural Hall of Fame, the Ontario Agricultural Hall of Fame, and recognized with the Grand Champion award at the Royal Winter Fair, and by the Ontario Heritage Trust, and the local community.
 We even have a few (dairy) princesses in the family!

-Pictured: (far right) Alexander's great-grandson & our great-grandad
+Pictured: Alexander's great-grandson & our great-grandad

-(right) great-grandma with two sweet great aunties
+and our great-grandma with two sweet great aunties

 Farm Fodder